-The act also requires school districts to incorporate an age-appropriate dating violence education program in their grade seven through 12 health curriculum that includes (1) a definition of dating violence and (2) instruction on how to recognize the warning signs of such violence and characteristics of healthy relationships.
-Also, the Department of Education must assist school districts by reviewing and approving grade-level dating violence and healthy relationship topics in the Rhode Island health education curriculum framework.
+The act also requires school districts to incorporate an age-appropriate dating violence education program in their grade-seven-through-12 health curriculum that includes (1) a definition of dating violence and (2) instruction on how to recognize the warning signs of such violence and characteristics of healthy relationships.
+The Department of Education must assist school districts by reviewing and approving grade-level dating violence and healthy relationship topics in the Rhode Island health education curriculum framework.

 Upon written request, districts must allow parents or legal guardians of students under age 18 to view the program's instruction materials at the school their child attends.

 CONNECTICUT LAW AND COMPARABLE INITIATIVES

 State law requires local and regional boards of education to provide in-service training programs for their teachers, administrators, and staff on teen dating violence and domestic violence programs (CGS § 10-220a).
 It also directs the